 When the holder of a copyright that is made public is unknown, a ruling system grants a compulsory licence from the Commissioner of the Agency for Cultural Affairs on payment or deposit of the ordinary amount of royalty for such copyrights.
-This ruling system was expanded from 1 January 2010, to apply when the performer whose right is protected under the Copyright Act is unknown.

 A broadcaster may also seek this ruling granting a compulsory licence from the Commissioner of the Agency for the Cultural Affairs when they wish to broadcast a copyrighted work but fail to mutually agree with the right holder of the copyrighted work.
-There is a similar ruling system for copyrighted recordings for commercial
+There is a similar ruling system for copyrighted recordings for commercial use.